osrf/TSC-RMW-Reports/README.md

 This report evaluates these two DDS implementations along with their RMW implementations for ROS 2, namely Cyclone DDS and Fast RTPS (this is now called Fast DDS, but this report will continue to refer to it as Fast RTPS).
 These two Tier 1 ROS 2 RMW implementations along with the underlying DDS implementations are evaluated along two broad rubrics: application performance, as in the overall computational performance of the RMW, and community engagement, or how the RMW’s users perceived the utility of the RMW for their application.
 These two broad categories of evaluation are supported by the analysis of some recently collected datasets.
 The datasets collected and how they were analyzed are summarized below:

-1. [Build Farm Performance Data](#BuildFarm) -- this dataset covers basic RMW performance in terms of memory, cpu utilization, and interoperability between RMWs using a simplified network under optimal conditions
+1. [Build Farm Performance Data](#BuildFarm) -- this dataset covers basic RMW performance in terms of memory, cpu utilization between RMWs using a simplified network under optimal conditions
 2. [Mininet Performance Data](#Mininet) -- this data set is an initial attempt to evaluate RMW performance under simulated real-world conditions.
 It attempts to understand what conditions cause each RMW to fail.
 3. [WiFi Performance Data](#WiFi) -- this data set is an attempt to evaluate RMW performance in real-world scenarios using WiFi.
 It attempts to determine how each RMW behaves in cases where available bandwidth limits are reached.
 4. [REP-2004 Code Quality Data](#CodeQuality) -- this simple table presents the REP-2004 code quality standards as implemented for both the RMW and underlying DDS implementation.